May 22, 2019

 Finally, there is the question of what is being taught, and what that tells us about the apparent purpose of these four years.
 Consider this fact: Fewer than 10 percent of U.S. college students today major in any of the humanities: literature, languages, philosophy, history, classics, or the fine arts.
 There has been a marked shift away from liberal arts in favor of narrow career preparation — to the point that, as one academic observer puts it, “we are drifting toward treating college as a trade school.”
 Many small liberal-arts colleges are shutting their doors, and at some established universities liberal arts degrees are being eliminated.
 With only a bit of hyperbole, an acquaintance of mine who teaches at Yale describes that institution — and, presumably, others like it — as a “finishing school for finance.”
 Even at colleges that deliberately don’t offer a degree in business, the most popular major is often economics, and not always because of a deep fascination with the subject itself.

 Benjamin Schmidt argued in The Atlantic that this trend doesn’t reflect a “sharp drop in the actual career prospects of humanities majors.
 Instead, in the wake of the 2008 financial crisis, students seem to have shifted their view of what they should be studying — in a largely misguided effort to enhance their chances on the job market.
 And something essential is being lost in the process.”
 His use of the phrase “largely misguided” reflects data showing that a humanities major actually doesn’t amount to a handicap for future financial success.
-But the more pressing question is whether, even in an uncertain economy, that should be the chief, let alone the sole, criterion for deciding what to study — or for evaluating a college.
+But the more pressing question is whether, even in an uncertain economy, this should be the chief, let alone the sole, criterion for deciding what to study — or for evaluating a college.
 It’s certainly reasonable to want to be employable after graduating, but that’s very different from evaluating an education primarily in economic terms, just as the question “Will I be able to get a decent job if I go here and major in this?” is not the same question as “Will this make me rich?”

 Intellectual exploration for its own sake — learning to think critically, to make connections and distinctions, to entertain questions one has never encountered before — is an extraordinary opportunity.
 It is a pity that education, as distinct from training (for a career), is highly uncommon in most countries.
 It is a pity that in the United States, too, it is becoming a luxury for the rich offered at a small and shrinking number of colleges.
-It is a pity that even many of those who have access to it are failing to take advantage of what may be the last structured opportunity in their lives to avail themselves of this kind of pursuit.
+It is a pity that even many of those who do have access to it are failing to take advantage of what may be the last structured opportunity in their lives to avail themselves of this kind of pursuit.

 The problem is multi-layered and deeply rooted: It comprises what colleges teach, how and by whom it’s taught, the relative lack of emphasis on high-quality teaching, and the equally troubling priorities that determine who is admitted to these schools in the first place.
 To understand such developments requires us to employ the critical tools of sociology, economics, philosophy, and pedagogy, among other disciplines.
 And it requires that a broad sweep of our population participate in this inquiry since these issues affect all of us.
 Alas, the capacity to carry out this sort of investigation is precisely what is at risk if there’s reason to question both the quality of higher education and who has access to it.